tj-free/GraphicsGrandEnchantment/README.md

 - Wind affecting terrain textures
 - Bounding Volume Hierarchy (BVH): researched, but performance was already sufficient (~70 FPS)
 - Gamepad controls: abandoned in favor of direct VR controller integration
+- Implementing a second camera for the second eye on the VR headset

 ---